Morakniv Garberg Carbon

 I’ve already mentioned that the Morakniv Garberg is not huge.
 We don’t want it too big – otherwise, we won’t be able to do finer tasks like carving.
 With a 4.29″ (109 mm) long blade, you are good to baton 4″ thick wood.
 You only need a bit of the knife’s blade to stick out on one end to whack.
 Hence, the reason to place the wood as far back towards the handle as possible.

-The Garberg Carbon is super strong and full-tang.
+The Garberg Carbon is a super strong and full-tang robust tool.
 I’ve batoned many a log without the worry.
 In fact, it never crosses my mind.
-The blade is 3.2 mm thick, which is plenty for strength and thickness in terms of acting as a splitting wedge.
+The thick blade is 3.2 mm, which is plenty for strength and thickness in terms of acting as a splitting wedge.

 How To Baton Video